Skip to content

 🇸🇦 For founders in Saudi Arabia

-UAE company setup for Saudi founders — real all-in cost, no sales calls
+UAE company setup for Saudi founders — published scenario prices, no sales calls

 For Saudi entrepreneurs, the UAE is the closest international business hub — a short flight away, 100% foreign ownership, 0% personal income tax and deep Gulf trade ties.
-Formenzo gives you the honest all-in price for every free zone, and lets you start online.
+Formenzo lets you compare published licence-only and visa scenarios, then start your estimate online.

 100%foreign ownership